PR News: Can Southwest Airlines Recover from Its Latest Crisis?

 AutoNation's LA Jaguar Land Rover Dealership

-Ms. Choi and her team have a mastery of navigating LADBS’ inspection, development, and planning process and a vast high-level network to consult and assist in their respective field.
-Her methodical approach, leadership, and expertise led us to achieve occupancy on the day the movers were scheduled to start the relocation process.
-Tina Choi and her team will be a part of my team on future car dealership projects!
+Ms. Choi and her team have a mastery of navigating LADBS’ inspection, development and planning process and a vast, high-level network to consult and assist in their respective fields.
+Her methodical approach, leadership and expertise led us to achieve occupancy on the day the movers were scheduled to start the relocation process.
+Tina Choi and her team will be a part of my team on future car dealership projects! — Cliff Powell, Director, Construction and Development, AutoNation Inc.

 ABC News: Jury sides with Depp on lawsuit, Heard on counterclaim